OopsAllBeary/tiny-robot-mma/README.md

 Clone the repo
 npm i
 npm run build
 run your mamp/wamp or any web server you prefer

+# watch mode
+this game runs watchify to track changes.
+npm run start will activate watch mode